MattArnold/nomino/Nomino-description.md

 The game features creatures called Nominos.
 I'm spawning several Nominos when the world is created, each with its own instantiation of nomino.tscsn, and each on a different coordinate.
 The game is successfully managing their visibility as they scroll or zoom on or off the viewboard, so that they are only visible when their square is visible.

-Each Nomino has a specific chess movement pattern, such as moving like a rook or knight, but with the constraint that no Nomino can move more than two squares away from its current position.
+Each Nomino has a specific chess movement pattern, described below.

 Much of the following, I haven't implemented yet: